molon/MLNavigationBarTransition/README.md

 - Only support for iOS7+.
 - If two pages have different navigation bar background effect, an overlay effect not like official will appear.
-- If an overlay effect appears, the shadow border will certainly be displayed in the middle.
+- If an overlay effect appears or navigation bar's `alpha` less than `1.0f`, the shadow border will certainly be displayed in the middle.
 Regardless of whether the ` translucent` of the navigation bar is `YES`.
 - If the two pages have exactly the same navigation bar background effect, official effect will appear.
 - If backButtons of two pages have different `tintColor`, a fade effect not like official will appear.
 - Fixed a bug that caused flicker when two pages have different `barTintColor` on iOS 8.2 or below.